 Finally, it’s common to provide a summary of your funding plans.
 No worries on this one!
 We’ve already done the work for you here, free to use our Fundraising Page template.
 An important note here is that you don’t Advertise SEIS or EIS eligibility until HMRC approve you.
 The purpose of Advance Assurance is to be able to advertise yourself as eligible, so HMRC don’t like founders making this call for themselves.
 (Of course, it’s totally fine to say that you are applying for SEIS and EIS, and that eligibility is pending)

 5 Extra Tips for SEIS / EIS Pitch Decks:

 - There’s no need to include page long NDA’s or FCA notices.
 These usually aren’t necessary.
-But… you should always have a ‘Capital At Risk’ slide on a pitch deck, in addition to a little copyright notice at the bottom.
+But… you should always have a ‘Capital At Risk’ slide on a pitch deck.
 (NDA’s don’t work in venture, so it’s a good hack to safeguard your idea).

 - Don’t use fancy language, just tell it how it is.
 If you are creating an Uber-esque service for hamsters, then say so, don’t call it a technology driven transportation system for Mesocricetus Auratus.

 - Make sure to be careful about liberal usage of the word ‘partnerships’ and ‘partnering’!
 HMRC often interpret this to mean Legal LLP arrangements (which aren’t SEIS / EIS eligible).
 Whilst everyone loves to ‘partner’ with everyone, it is best to be clear.
 Some companies are better described as suppliers or distributors, or even just creative collaborators.

 - Ensure to be unequivocally demonstrating a risk for investors and a long-term intention to grow!